tamiespinosa/Credit_Risk_Analysis/README.md

 ### <a name="RCI"></a>Resolving Class Imbalances Models

+In this subsection we will be evaluating the differences between oversampling, using SMOTE for oversampling, undersampling and using a combination of them [[1]](#1).
+Out data consists of 68,470 low-risk applicants and 347 high-risk applicants.
+Given this, we will be mainly evaluating the model's performance with predicting high-risk applications.

 #### <a name="RO"></a>Random Oversampling

+In the random oversampling the model picked data from the already excisting high risk applicant data, and created extra entries of it.
+We ended up with 51,366 low-risk applicants and 51,366 high risk applicants.

+  * **Counter** - Low risk 51,366 applicants & high risk 51,366 applicants.
+  * **Balanced Accuracy Score** - 65.74%.
+  * **Confusion Matrix** -  72 accurately predicted high risk, 26 inaccurately preducted high risk
+  * **Classification Report** -  1%  high risk prescicion, 71% recall, 2% f1 score.

+In this case a small percentage of the values predicted to be high risk are actually high risk.
+Yet of the samples that were actually high risk 71% were accurately predicted to be so.

 <p align="center"> <img src="Resources/RandomOverSampler/BalancedAccuracyScore.png" width ="30%" alt="BalancedAccuracyScore"> </p>
 <p align="center"> Figure 1: Random Oversampling Balanced Accuracy Score</p>